 Accommodation packages can be taken as inclusive of breakfast or, all meals.
 The restaurant has an extensive Australian beer and wine list and as it is a resort you are not permitted to take your own alcohol (or indeed food – there are no self-catering options).

 Walk – the whole island is less than 730m on its longest axis – and take sandals, crocs, thongs or flip-flops as off the paths it can be a little rough under foot.
 You can circumnavigate the island on a 25 minute walk.
 (The alternative is to swim!)

 Check the Heron Times – published daily.
 Activities are pretty much the same each day, so don’t worry if you don’t have today’s edition.
 The following daily activities are complimentary.

 Reef walking: starts at the Information Centre; take a sea scope and some reef shoes and join the guided tour out onto the reef.
-Take a pamphlet too so that you know what to look out for (and what to do, and not do)

 Research Walk: this is a guided tour through the University of Queensland’s Research station.
 The world-class research and teaching facility is the largest island research centre in the Southern Hemisphere.